 The Labovitz School of Business and Economics places an emphasis on outstanding, innovative experiential learning, equipping our students with what they need to know for success in an ever-expanding global marketplace.
 With all that LSBE does for its students and the community, it's our alumni and friends who graciously support our efforts.
-Alumni and friends fund over 120 LSBE scholarships and support our many innovative programs.
-Generous donors contributed to Charles Benson's success.
-After earning a degree in business administration, he enrolled in UMD’s MBA program, while still playing Bulldog basketball and working part-time.
-Obviously unafraid of hard work, he has set his sights on one day launching his own business.
+Alumni and friends fund over 175 LSBE scholarships and support our many innovative programs.

 The Department of Economics focuses on social, business, and individual decision-making and the goals, incentives, institutions, and constraints affecting those decisions.
 The Department of Economics curriculum combines the classical liberal arts and modern quantitative approaches.
-The Department also places an emphasis on outstanding, innovative experiential learning opportunities, equipping our students with what they need to know for success in business and management careers.
-The health care management major prepares students to work in an important, life-changing industry with unique demands and unique rewards.
+The department also places an emphasis on outstanding, innovative experiential learning opportunities, equipping our students with what they need to know for success in economics careers.
+The Health Care Management major prepares students to work in an important, life-changing industry with unique demands and unique rewards.

 Department of Management Studies

-The main goal of the Financial Markets Program is to provide students with an educational experience that can be directly applied to the Financial Services Industry.
+The main goal of the Financial Markets program is to provide students with an educational experience that can be directly applied to the Financial Services Industry.
 With the support of the local financial community, LSBE students have the opportunity to directly apply learned ideas, theories, and tools.
 This intensive academic and experiential learning major allows them access to state-of-the-art technologies designed to replicate a real-world investment setting.
 There they make strategic investment decisions to manage a portfolio of more than $3.3 million.

 Masters of Business Administration